sqrhussain/structure-in-gnn/README.md

 ### Training and evaluating
 Run `python -m src.train` with the suitable parameters.
 This file uses the resutls from the previous step and stores the evaluation resutls in `reports/results/test_acc`.

+### Computing the uncertainty coefficient
+View the `notebooks/Uncertainty coefficient.ipynb` for details